cjabradshaw/EpsilonIndex/README.md

       <strong>Note</strong>: The estimation of the first year of publication (<i>Y</i><sub>1</sub>) can return errors because the function does not differentiate peer-reviewed and non-peer-reviewed entries in Google Scholar, nor can it avoid clearly erroneous entries in a researcher's publication history.
 We recommend that all harvested values for the year of first publication be checked manually for each researcher in the sample.
 A case in point is id=ptDEg44AAAAJ that returns <i>Y</i><sub>1</sub> = 1791, but the true year of first publication for this researcher is 1982.

-4. Load the function ('epsilon.index.func') in R by submitting the entire function code (<a href="https://github.com/cjabradshaw/EpsilonIndex/blob/main/epsilon.index.R">lines 12 to 196</a>) to the R console.
+4. Load the function ('epsilon.index.func') in R by submitting the entire function code (<a href="https://github.com/cjabradshaw/EpsilonIndex/blob/main/epsilon.index.R">lines 20 to 210</a>) to the R console.

 5. Simply run the function as follows:

-        epsilon.index.func(dat.samp=example.dat)
+        epsilon.index.func(dat.samp=example.dat, sort.index=c('e', 'd', 'ep', 'dp'))

+where 'sort.out' is a sorting option for the final results table based on desired index (default = 'e')

+<i>possible values</i>: 'e' = pooled; 'ep' = normalised; 'd' = gender-debiased; 'dp' = normalised gender-debiased

+If there are insufficient individuals/gender to estimate a gender-specific index, we recommmend not using or sorting based on the gender-debiased index (option 'd').
+If the individuals in the sample are not all in the same approximate discipline, we recommend not using or sorting based on either of the two normalised indices (options 'ep' or 'dp').

 The output includes the following columns: